gfc-collective/gfc-vavr/README.md

 ## Getting gfc-vavr

-This library is cross-built against Scala 2.12.x and 2.13.x.
+This library is cross-built against Scala 2.12.x, 2.13.x, and Scala 3.0.x

 If you're using SBT, add the following line to your build file: